Building an Open AIBOM Standard in the Wild

 \textbf{Initial field definition.} The WG’s first major task was to identify the core information an \AIBOM{} specification should capture.
 Drawing on their diverse expertise and relevant research, participants proposed an initial set of fields during weekly meetings in early 2022.
 The objective was to ensure that the \AIBOM{} could represent essential aspects of AI systems including datasets, models, and their associated metadata.
 At this stage, the focus was on brainstorming and cataloging all potentially relevant fields.

-\textbf{Incorporating existing practices.} From July~2022, once a comprehensive list had been drafted, members systematically analyzed established documentation artifacts such as Model cards~\cite{Mitchell2019}, Datasheets~\cite{gebru2021datasheets}, and AI factsheets~\cite{Arnold2019} to refine and expand the field set.
-The goal was not exhaustive mapping, but to identify the most relevant and widely applicable fields recognized as useful and appropriate in the \AIBOM{} context.
+\textbf{Incorporating existing practices.} From July~2022, once a comprehensive list had been drafted, members systematically analysed established documentation artefacts such as model cards~\cite{Mitchell2019}, datasheets~\cite{gebru2021datasheets}, and factsheets~\cite{Arnold2019} to refine and expand the field set.
+The goal was not exhaustive mapping, but to identify the most relevant and widely applicable fields recognised as useful and appropriate in the \AIBOM{} context.
 A detailed mapping of the fields from these sources that were incorporated, excluded and the reasons we did so, is provided in our whitepaper~\cite{spdx3whitepaper}.

 \textbf{Balancing adoption and completeness.} Throughout this process, the WG prioritised adoption over comprehensiveness by defining a minimal set of \emph{required fields}---those most likely to exist in real-world projects and satisfy regulatory or auditing needs.
 Each field had to meet strict inclusion criteria: (1) relevance to \AIBOM{} goals, (2) availability of a representation method, and (3) consensus on its necessity.
 More ambitious metadata elements were intentionally deferred to future releases.
 In line with NTIA~\cite{ntia2021sbom} recommendations and emerging best practices, the WG focused on a small, readily adoptable set of required fields.
 These fields were refined continuously until May~2024 through iterative review and discussion.